NREL/PINNSTRIPES/README.md

 ### PINN training regularization

 We can ask the PINN to gradually increase the time spanned by the collocation points via `GRADUAL_TIME`.
 If the user used `fixed` collocation mode, then the collocation points location are gradually stretched over time only.
 The stretching schedule is controlled by `RATIO_FIRST_TIME : 1`.
 The stretching is done so that it reaches maximal time at the mid point in the SGD Epoch.

 Likewise, the time interval can gradually increase during the LBFGS training.
 If the user sets a warmstart epoch number for LBFGS, the warm start is redone everytime the time interval increases.
-The time interval stretching is controlled via `N_GRADUAL_STEPS_LBFGS : 	10` and `GRADUAL_TIME_MODE_LBFGS :	exponential`.
+The time interval stretching is controlled via `N_GRADUAL_STEPS_LBFGS : 10` and `GRADUAL_TIME_MODE_LBFGS: exponential`.
 The time mode can be linear or exponential.

 We can use self-attention weights with the flag `DYNAMIC_ATTENTION_WEIGHTS`.
 Each collocation point and data points are then assigned a weight that is trained at each step of the SGD process.
 The user can decide when to start weight training by adjusting `START_WEIGHT_TRAINING_EPOCH`.